If I Had My Way (film): Reception

-Reviewers in 1940 had kind words for Bing and Gloria, but complained about the timeworn storyline.
-"Although it can hardly be termed an original model," said Boxoffice, [the Crosby film] is nicely tailored to his distinctive brand of comedy and crooning.
-Bing is ably aided and abetted by Gloria Jean, captivating miss of the silvery voice.
+Boxoffice also ignored the plot and classed the film strictly as a vehicle for the stars: "Bing is ably aided and abetted by Gloria Jean, captivating miss of the silvery voice.
 In fact the teaming of these two song birds is a ten-strike in smart casting and the resultant feature has much to offer customers of all ages and tastes, with a bonus for the oldsters who will enjoy a nostalgic thrill through the appearances of Blanche Ring, Eddie Leonard, and several other oldtimers whose stars shone brightly during the golden era of the theatah."
+The preview audience "greeted wildly the return of the oldtimers, and applauded the picture at its finish," reported Vance King of Motion Picture Daily who noted that (unusually for a Crosby picture) "there is no love interest in the film."
+Showmen's Trade Review saw it as a winner: "Universal has shown good judgment in teaming Bing Crosby, that sure-fire performer, with Gloria Jean, that youngster with the thrilling voice, and the result looks like a money attraction from all angles.
+All in all it's swell entertainment for the family trade."

-Bosley Crowther, writing in The New York Times, was not impressed, saying "The sum total is but a moderately amusing musical, more often flat than sharp—and this we say in spite of the fellow sitting next to us who kept telling his girl-friend solemnly, 'This is very entertaining, indeed.'"

-Variety did not think much of the film either.
+Other critics assessed it as a tired plot resulting in a tired film.
+Bosley Crowther of The New York Times was not impressed: "The sum total is but a moderately amusing musical, more often flat than sharp—and this we say in spite of the fellow sitting next to us who kept telling his girl-friend solemnly, 'This is very entertaining, indeed.'"
+Variety did not think much of the film's chances either.
 "Bing Crosby will likely want to forget this cinematic adventure just as quickly as possible.
 Way below par as compared with his releases for both Universal and Paramount during the past two years, If I Had My Way will need all of his draw strength to get it through the key runs for nominal grosses."